The tmux Clipboard Problem

 Prerequisites

-- Cinch installed on the remote machine (
+- Cinch installed and signed in on the remote machine — it runs

 Basic Usage Inside tmux

 Nothing special is required.
-Inside any tmux pane, pipe output to cinch push:
+Inside any tmux pane, pipe output to cinch send:

 cinch pull# content is now in your system clipboardThat’s it.
 No tmux plugin, no escape sequence hacks.